Make your website move: simple animation techniques for designers

 simple animation techniques for designers_readymag blog

+If you’re a designer working in tools like Figma, you know how static layouts can sometimes feel limited.
 Moving elements, like bouncing buttons or shifting backgrounds, really catch the eye.
 But what should you animate, and how can you do it easily, without code?
-This article shows the way, making it simple to bring your site to life.
+Tools like Webflow have made no-code design mainstream, and this article shows how Readymag takes website design animation a step further, making it simple to bring your site to life.

-When we add animations to a website, we’re not just doing it for the sake of aesthetics.
+When we add website animation to a project, we’re not just doing it for the sake of aesthetics.
 According to the Nielsen Norman Group, there are clear objectives behind these choices:

 1. Highlighting changes: animations are perfect for guiding users' attention to changes on a page, like when content appears or shifts.
 This helps to make transitions smooth.